 9. Child’s Pose

-Like I mentioned before, Child’s Pose is a great pose to intermingle with other poses, especially more challenging ones.
-This pose is a good one for giving your body a moment of rest before you move onto another pose, or at the end of your yoga session as you wind down.
+As I mentioned before, Child’s Pose is a great pose to intermingle with other poses, especially more challenging ones.
+This pose is a good one for giving your body a moment of rest before you move on to another pose, or at the end of your yoga session as you wind down.